Your secret place in Lisbon is...

 Nestled in the Monsanto Forest Park (perhaps its location is the reason why it receives few visitors), the Fronteira Palace was originally the summer residence of the family of the first Marquis of Fronteira.

-In general, the architecture and design of the entire palace complex is in the Italian Renaissance style (with some Baroque elements ), hence the importance of the garden surrounding the estate, where getting lost is a real pleasure that will delight photography lovers.
+In general, the architecture and design of the entire palace complex is in the Italian Renaissance style (with some Baroque elements), hence the importance of the garden surrounding the estate, where getting lost is a real pleasure that will delight photography lovers.

 Also don't miss this Rooftop...

-Unique and creative rooftop oasis, open year-round.
+Unique and creative rooftop oasis, open all year round.

-The spacious and lush terrace is the largest rooftop in Lisbon, and here you'll find several different spaces, from a modern rooftop lounge to an open green lawn and a cozy island to curl up on.
+The spacious and lush terrace is the largest rooftop terrace in Lisbon, and here you'll find several different spaces, from a modern rooftop lounge to an open green lawn and a cozy island to curl up on.

-Go A Lisboa's rooftop menu features global dishes, from fish and meat to vegan options, created by chef Inga Martin and made with fresh, seasonal, and local ingredients.
+Go A Lisboa's rooftop menu features global dishes, from fish and meat to vegan options, created by chef Inga Martin and made with fresh, seasonal and local ingredients.